MUSI: Music (MUSI)

 MUSI 289.
 Vocal Diction II.
 (2 Credits)

-A study of the International Phonetic Alphabet (IPA) and its application to singing in French and German.
-(Performance majors only.)
-Prerequisite: MUSI 288 202405.
+A study of the International Phonetic Alphabet (IPA) and its application to singing in French, German and other languages.
+For Voice Performance majors.

 MUSI 290.
 Music History III.
 (3 Credits)